-• Millions of high-quality images available for commercial use We provide a licensable digital content collection of more than 23 million images and video clips, one of the largest libraries of its kind.
-In the twelve months ended December 31, 2012, we added an average of 1.4 million images per quarter.
-We source our content from over 40,000 approved image contributors in more than 100 countries and provide a broad, non-exclusive commercial or editorial license allowing customers to use an image in perpetuity in any geography or medium.
-We consider our proprietary search interface and algorithms to be intuitive and efficient, allowing users with widely ranging search queries to quickly find the most suitable image for their needs.
+Millions of high-quality images and video clips available for commercial use We currently provide a licensable digital collection of more than 32 million images and more than 1 million video clips, one of the largest collections of its kind.
+In the twelve months ended December 31, 2013, we added an average of 2.4 million images and video clips per quarter.
+We source our content from over 50,000 approved contributors in more than 100 countries and provide a broad, non-exclusive commercial or editorial license allowing customers to use an image or video clip in perpetuity in any geography or medium. • Superior search results We consider our proprietary search interface and algorithms to be intuitive and efficient, allowing users with widely ranging search queries to quickly find the most suitable image for their needs.
 Our search algorithms automatically evolve based on customer usage data such as searches and downloads to produce more effective search results over time.
-We believe that, with one of the highest volumes of downloads of commercial images, we have the data to power the best search experience in our industry.
-Our affordable pricing models enable users to download images for as little as \$0.28 per image.
-Across our pricing plans, customers pay an average of approximately \$2.23 per image.
-We believe that our disruptive pricing models increase the number of businesses that can participate in the market for commercial imagery and that they increase the volume of downloads that we deliver.

-• Creative freedom through simple pricing

-Our subscription-based pricing model makes the creative process easier.
-Subscription users can download any image in our collection at any resolution without worrying about incremental cost.
+We believe that, with one of the highest volumes of downloads of commercial content in 2013, we have the data to power the best search experience in our industry. • Low cost of content Our affordable pricing models enable users to download content for as little as \$0.28 per download.
+Across our pricing plans, customers paid an average of \$2.35 per download in 2013.
+We believe that our disruptive pricing models increase the number of businesses that can participate in the market for commercial imagery and that they increase the number of downloads that we deliver. • Creative freedom through simple pricing Our subscription-based pricing model makes the creative process easier.
+Subscription users can download any image in our collection at any resolution we offer for use in their creative process without worrying about incremental cost.
 This provides greater creative freedom and helps improve their work product.
-For users who need fewer images, we offer simple, affordable, On Demand pricing, which is presented as a flat rate across all images and sizes that we offer.
+For users who need less content, we offer simple, affordable, On Demand pricing, which is presented as a flat rate across all content and sizes that we offer.

-• 100% vetted, commercial-quality images
+• 100% vetted, commercial-quality content

-We are highly focused on maintaining the quality of the imagery in our collection.
-Each of our images has been vetted by a member of our review team for standards of quality and relevance.
-We also leverage proprietary review technology to pre-filter images and enhance the productivity of our reviewers.
-Less than 20% of contributor applicants who applied in 2012 were approved as contributors to shutterstock.com, and less than 65% of images uploaded by approved contributors in 2012 satisfied our rigorous acceptance requirements.
+We are highly focused on maintaining the quality of our collection.
+Our content has been vetted by our review team for standards of quality and relevance.
+We also leverage proprietary review technology to pre-filter images and video clips and enhance the productivity of our reviewers.
+Less than 20% of contributor applicants who applied in 2013 were approved as contributors to shutterstock.com, and less than 70% of our content uploaded by approved contributors in 2013 satisfied our rigorous acceptance requirements.

-We provide images that are appropriately licensed for commercial and editorial use.
-Our review process is designed to ensure that every image is appropriately licensed for its intended use.
-For example, a model release is required for all images that include a person with recognizable features and a property release is required for images of certain types of property and public places with photography policies.
-The strength of our review process enables us to offer \$10,000 of indemnification protection to every customer to cover legal costs or damages that may arise from their use of a Shutterstock image.
-In certain cases, we offer higher indemnification levels through custom contracts.
+We provide images and video clips that are appropriately licensed for commercial and editorial use.
+Our review process is designed to ensure that every image and video clip is appropriately licensed for its intended use.
+For example, a model release is required for all images and video clips that include a person with recognizable features, and a property release is required for images of certain types of property and public places with photography policies.
+The reliability of our review process enables us to offer \$10,000 of indemnification protection in aggregate to every customer to cover legal costs or damages that may arise from their use of Shutterstock content.
+In certain cases, we offer greater indemnification levels through custom contracts.